 If you think we’re over-thinking this, then you might be right.
 If all else fails, go for something a bit silly.
 That spirit will get you far on a Large Minority challenge.
 After all, you are trying to get a small, three-wheeled vehicle across 1,000 kilometres of Cambodian roads on little more than a wing and a prayer.

 Got your name?
-Sign up for one of our adventure challenges now.
+Let us know and we´ll get you signed up to one of our Tuk-Tuk adventure challenges NOW!!